Kristina01111000/Drws_site/README.md

   	- write one for the 40Q and one for the 80Q
   	- figure out how to fix the third graph
-	- drw is taking care of the third graph
+	- drw is taking care of the third graph on mnday email him about the pdfs and if im emailing basit or if he is